fall2021-csc510-group40/citatron-5000/CONTRIBUTING.md

 4. Include screenshots or additional info as applicable.

 ## Code Style Guide
-* Include GoDoc style comments for all functions
+* Include GoDoc style comments for all functions.
-* Include proper testing for all code you intend to add
+* Include proper testing for all code you intend to add.
-* Comment code and use fitting variable to make your code easier to understand
+* Comment code and use fitting variable to make your code easier to understand.